All are welcome to worship with us!

-A number of women in the congregation work behind the scenes to prepare for services each Sunday, arrange flowers, launder linens and change altar hangings.
+A number of people in the congregation work behind the scenes to prepare for services each Sunday, arrange flowers, launder linens and change altar hangings.
 They decorate the church for Harvest, Christmas and Easter.

 After each service volunteers provide tea, coffee and home baked goodies, for a time of fun and fellowship served in the spacious Narthex, just outside the Nave of the church.

 Service music is led by an organist and music director.
 A choir meets occasionally to practice hymns and special seasonal music.
 A standing choir leads the service music every Sunday.
 Some choir members also make up the nucleus of Caygeon Spice, an instrumental Gospel group which provides upbeat music on fifth Sundays, as well as other special occasions.
 Guest soloists and musicians are welcome and encouraged to sing or play regularly at Sunday services.
 We are home to a community bell choir that also provides music at Christ Church on occasion.

 Lay Readers, Lectors, Intercessors, Servers, Crucifers, Acolytes, Lay Chalice Administrators Anointers, Readers, and Sidespeople

-Volunteers have important roles in different aspects of weekly worship.
+The above list provide examples of opportunities to volunteer at our services of worship.
 Lay participation in leading worship is an important part of ministry at Christ Church.